-Let's start with a baseline set of facts: Very few people decorate with furniture sets these days.
-And while it's easy to fall into the trap of following a specific trend—whether that be midcentury, Scandinavian, traditional—the most impactful spaces are the ones that effortlessly combine elements from multiple periods, styles, and places.
-After all, you can only purchase so many midcentury pieces before your home starts looking like a replica of a Mad Men set (though if that's the look you're going for, carry on.)
+Let's start with the facts: very few design enthusiasts decorate with furniture sets these days.
+And while it's easy to fall into the trap of following a specific trend—whether that be midcentury, Scandinavian, or traditional—the most impactful spaces are the ones that effortlessly combine elements from multiple periods, styles, and places.
+After all, you can only purchase so many midcentury pieces before your home starts looking like a replica of a Mad Men set—though if that's the look you're going for, carry on.

-But mixing different periods and styles can feel overwhelming if you've never done it before.
-When we start decorating our homes, big-box stores might be the first step to help us furnish rooms with the essentials: Quality sofas, sturdy beds, spacious dining tables.
-But once this is done, opportunity opens up to add smaller furniture pieces, antiques, objects, and soft furnishings to complete the look.
+Mixing different periods and styles can feel overwhelming if you've never done it before.
+When we start decorating our homes, big-box stores might be the first step to help us furnish rooms with the essentials: quality sofas, sturdy beds, and spacious dining tables.
+But, once this is done, opportunity opens up to add smaller furniture pieces, antiques, objects, and soft furnishings to complete the look.

 Ready to scour your local antique store in search of the perfect vintage piece to add to your modern home?
 Here are a few foolproof decorating tips to help you start mixing furniture styles.

 Limit Your Color Palette

 The easiest way to ensure that your room will look coherent, even if it features a variety of styles, is to limit the color palette.
-In this New York City kitchen, the palette is strictly black and white with pops of greenery, which ties together the ornate architecture and chandelier with modern kitchen cabinets, Chinese-style chairs, and a contemporary ladder.
+In this New York City kitchen, the palette is strictly black and white with pops of greenery, which ties together the ornate architecture and chandelier with modern kitchen cabinets and a contemporary ladder.

 Add Contemporary Art